Guoliang Yu

 and was appointed University Distinguished Professor in 2018 at Texas A&M University.
 He is a fellow of the American Mathematical Society.

 Yu's research interests include noncommutative geometry, higher index theory of elliptic operators, K-theory, and geometric group theory.
-He is best known for his fundamental contributions to the Novikov conjecture on homotropy invariants of higher signatures, the Baum–Connes conjecture on K-theory of group C*-algebras, and the stable Borel conjecture on rigidity of manifolds.
+He is best known for his fundamental contributions to the Novikov conjecture on homotopy invariance of higher signatures, the Baum–Connes conjecture on K-theory of group C*-algebras, and the stable Borel conjecture on rigidity of manifolds.
 In his work on the Novikov conjecture, he developed controlled operator K-theory.
 In the mathematical literature, several concepts are named after him, including Yu's property A and Yu's localization algebra.